 There is no statutory requirement for a UK employee to work overtime, just as there is no statutory requirement for an employer to offer additional hours.

-There’s no legal obligation to pay employees for working extra hours.
+There’s also no legal obligation to pay employees for working extra hours.
 However, you must ensure that the average pay for the total hours the employee works do not fall below the National Minimum Wage.

 To avoid any legal issues or confusion, your employment contract should include essential details regarding overtime pay and calculations.